 What can open

-Most businesses in Dorset are now able to open safely.
-From Saturday 4 July most retail businesses have been able to reopen, if the government’s 5 tests are met and they follow the COVID-19 secure guidelines.
-These businesses have, with the support of local authorities, been working to prepare to reopen in a safe manner, drawing on the guidelines that have been made available.
+Most businesses in Dorset are now able to open safely if the government’s five tests are met and the business follows the COVID-19 secure guidelines.
+Businesses have, with the support of local authorities, been working to reopen in a safe manner, drawing on the guidelines that have been made available for various business sectors.

 See full details of any remaining businesses that must remain closed or any special restrictions.